-He added that a lot of childcare centers offer childcare benefit to their staff, which averages around \$800 per week.
-"On average, a group center is losing a yearly average around \$48,000 every year," Balza said.
 Balza said if Child Care Accounts is eliminated by the state, it is expected that child care rates will increase between 10%-20%, depending on the program.
 For a child care operation to make a 1%-2% profit, Balza said the operation needs to provide child care service to 100-150 children.
-The child care business model has about 65% of the tuition brought in, leaving via payroll the following week.
+The child care business model has about 65% of the tu- PUBLISHER'S LETTER The Art of Influence:

+When to Speak and When to Act ition brought in, leaving via payroll the following week.